tuffing/adventofcode2017/README.md

 I suspect part 18 was to catch out those who are doing the rotations and flipping in real time - i preprocessed em :p

 This was quite a fun exercise - though a little time consuming doing all the parts.

+Looking at others solutions, turns out there is a math solution to this problem.
+Once you get to the third iteration you have everything you need to get more without running the full simulation. a possible @TODO.